lilianasku/ML-with-Scikit-learn/README.md

-# Machine Learning with Scikit-learn
+# Machine Learning with Python

-This repository serves as a practice for the machine learning models and scikit-learn Python library.
+This repository contains notebooks for data analysis and machine learning using Python and various cloud computing services.

-Notebooks: supervised learning
+Supervised learning with Scikit-learn
 <li> Exploratory data analysis: <a  href="https://github.com/lilianasku/ML-with-Scikit-learn/blob/master/supervised_learning/01.EDA_with_scikit-learn.ipynb"> 01.EDA_with_scikit-learn.ipynb </a>